ykhan007/ykhan-5410-HW13.1/README.md

-Markov Text Generator
+****Markov Text Generator****

-This project is a small Markov Text Generator I created for my Algorithms homework.
-The goal was to read multiple text files, build a Markov chain based on word sequences, and then generate new text that imitates the style of the original files.

-I used classic books like Alice in Wonderland and Pride and Prejudice to test the generator.
-The program lets me choose how many files to combine, set a window size, change the temperature, and decide how many words to generate.
-It was interesting to see how the writing styles blend together.

-How It Works
+A simple Markov Chain based text generator created as part of my Algorithms coursework.
+This project reads one or more text files, learns the word-patterns inside them, and generates new text that sounds similar to the original material.

+**📌 Project Overview**

+This project uses Markov chains to generate new text based on classic literature.
+You provide any number of .txt files, choose a window size, temperature, and the number of words you want.
+The program then creates a dictionary of word sequences and uses it to produce new, original text.

+I tested the program using Alice in Wonderland and Pride and Prejudice, and the results were surprisingly close to the writing style of the books.

+**📂 Features**

+Load multiple text files at once
+Adjustable window size (controls context strength) Adjustable temperature (controls randomness)
+Generates custom-length output
+Works with any plain-text book or dataset
+Fully interactive command-line interface

+**🛠 How the Program Works**

-The program asks how many text files you want to load.
+Ask the user how many text files to load

-It reads all the files and combines them into one long string.
+Read and combine all files into one dataset

-It builds a Markov dictionary based on the window size (the number of words in each state).
+Build a Markov chain dictionary using the chosen window size Generate text using probability and temperature settings Print the final generated output

-Using the dictionary and the temperature value, it generates new text word by word.

-The output is a completely new piece of writing that still feels similar to the books used as input.

-Features

-Load any number of .txt files

-Adjustable window size (controls how closely it follows the writing style)

-Adjustable temperature (controls randomness)

-Generates any number of words

-Works with plain-text books from Gutenberg or your own files